Is Puerto Vallarta Safe to Travel Right Now?

 The Romantic Zone

 Those of you visiting Puerto Vallarta on your honeymoon should definitely visit this area.
 It’s the best place for LGBTQ+ people to stay in the city, as it’s widely considered the most gay-friendly place in Mexico.
-It’s a very colorful area, with cobbled streets and plenty of restaurants within walking distance.
-You’ll also get close access to the beach.

 The whole romantic zone has a lot of culture and energy, there are tons to do here and you’ll have a blast in the area.
 Taxis and Uber are very easily available at all times of the day, in case you’re staying in another area.